Elevar Therapeutics Announces Camrelizumab Plus Rivoceranib Significantly Prolonged Overall Survival and Progression-Free Survival Versus Sorafenib in Patients With Unresectable Hepatocellular Carcinoma During Phase 3 Trial, a Joint Program With Hengrui Pharma

-Top-line findings will be presented Sept.
-10 at the annual European Society for Medical Oncology (ESMO) Congress
+Top-line findings were presented today at the annual European Society for Medical Oncology (ESMO) Congress

 - This is the first positive pivotal trial to show survival benefits with a PD-1 inhibitor plus an anti-angiogenic TKI for uHCC